Literacy

 ADDITIONAL LITERACY OPPORTUNITIES

-There are many literacy enrichment activities.
-As well as World Book Day, Poetry Day and our annual Readathon, we also have annual reading and writing competitions and challenges (such as the current 'Building Empathy' reading challenge for Year 9), subject book groups, journalism and campaign writing clubs.
+We also have many literacy enrichment activities.
+As well as World Book Day, Poetry Day and our annual Readathon, we also have annual reading and writing competitions and challenges taking place across the curriculum, including wider reading recommendations in Science, Geography, History and RE, subject book groups; journalism, campaign writing and public speaking clubs.

 The English department provides recommended reading to stretch and challenge pupils across the ability range.
 Our more reluctant readers are supported by their English teacher, tutor and the Learning support team, to encourage progress with their reading.
 Each half-term, the English department issue Reading Newsletter with recommendations from a range of styles and genres to challenge and inspire readers across all year groups.